-I have been reading up on what flavors are available to be found in whisky.
+I have been reading up on what flavours are available to be found in whisky.
 Seems there are loads of charts to be found.

-There is highly detailed information there to be found and it uses the information already available in studies and puts it in a flavor map.
+There is highly detailed information there to be found and it uses the information already available in studies and puts it in a flavour map.

 The chart is based on the Wishart information whisky data set derived from his first book.
 Some statistics analysis methods and software were used to make the charts found below.
 I tried to reproduce the chart, but found I needed to become a theoretical statistics expert to do so.
 You can use these links if you want to give it a go yourself:

-The information presented in this map chart is characterized by simular flavor camps that Dave Broom also uses in his writings.
+The information presented in this map chart is characterised by similar flavour camps that Dave Broom also uses in his writings.

 This help because it shows the influence of sherry and other wine casks on the flavour profile of a whisky.
 From the Dave Broom diagram is is not clear to me if I would be buying a sherry matured whisky or not.
 This is not a big issue since you will probably be able to read information on the label that would help in this respect.
 Also blogs, reviews can help.
 I however like this char since it helps spot the sherry tasting whisky I don’t like at this point in time.

 I recently found the Canadian Whisky Flavour Wheel